LucasDelfino92/morrowindsharp/mw++.md

     - Drag the three .tag files into the **splash** folder and click **OK**.

 ### QUALITY OF LIFE IMPROVEMENTS

-Mods that address various issues with Morrowind's gameplay and user interface, from the minor and annoying to the large and infuriating.
-Because they only cut the "middle man" in most cases and do not affect the balance of the game, they are recommended even for a first playthrough.

 - [**Alchemical Knowledge**](https://www.nexusmods.com/morrowind/mods/49036?) by VitruvianGuar
 Fixes gameplay and interface inconsistencies in the alchemy menu, provides it with built-in effect filter and implements Skyrim-like system for remembering ingredient effects.